risawitama/verbose-potato/README.md

-## What do prisoners use to call each other?
-Cell phones.
+## What did the Zen Buddist say to the hotdog vendor?
+Make me one with everything.